Andiedie/sysu-course-monitor/README.md

     // true if you want it to work
     "enable": false,
     /*
-     * class id of one of your current selected course
+     * class-id of one of your selected course
      * whenever there is a selectable course in targets
      * this replace course will be drop
      */
     "replace": "123456789",
     /*
-     * Here are the courses you want
+     * here are the courses you want
-     * require class id
+     * require their class-id
-     * you can write comment to remind you what is it */
+     * you can leave comment to remind you what is it */
     "targets": [{
       "id": "123456789",